Suitable Spaces for Shape Optimization: The shape space

 \begin{remark} A diffeology as a structure and a diffeological space as a set equipped with a diffeology are distinguished only formally.
 Every diffeology on a set contains the underlying set as the set of non-empty 0-plots (cf.~\cite{Iglesias}). \end{remark}

 Next, we want to connect diffeological spaces.
 This is possible though \emph{smooth maps} between two diffeological spaces.

 \begin{definition}[Smooth map between diffeological spaces, diffeomorphism] Let $(X,D_X),(Y,D_Y)$ be two diffeological spaces.
 A map $f\colon X\to Y$ is smooth if for each plot $p\in D_X$, $f\circ p$ is a plot of $ D_Y $, i.e., $f\circ D_X\subset D_Y$.
 If $f$ is bijective and if both, $f$ and its inverse $f^{-1} $, are smooth, $f$ is called a diffeomorphism.
-In this case, $X$ is called diffeomorphic to $Y$. \end{definition}
+In this case, \kathrin{$(X,D_X)$} is called diffeomorphic to \kathrin{$(Y,D_Y)$}. \end{definition}

-The stability of diffeologies under almost all set constructions is one of the most striking properties of the class of diffeological spaces, e.g., the subset, quotient, functional or powerset diffeology.
+The stability of diffeologies under almost all set constructions is one of the most striking properties of the class of diffeological spaces \kathrin{like in} the subset, quotient, functional or powerset diffeology.
 In the following, we concentrate on the subset and quotient diffeology.
 The concept of these are required in the proof of the main theorem in the next subsection.

 \paragraph{Subset diffeology.} Every subset of a diffeological space carries a natural \emph{subset diffeology}, which is defined by the \emph{pullback} of the ambient diffeology by the \emph{natural inclusion}.